ashish-kamboj/Coding-with-R/ML_DS_Questions.md

 ---

+### Q. When to use meand and median Imputation?

+---

 ### Q. Techniques for features or variable selection
  - **Univariate Selection** - Statistical tests can be used to select those features that have the strongest relationship with the output variable.
 For example the **ANOVA F-value** method is appropriate for numerical inputs and categorical data, as we see in the Pima dataset.
 This can be used via the **f_classif()** function in  **SelectKBest** class of scikit-learn library library that can be used with a suite of different statistical tests to select a specific number of features.
  - **Recursive Feature Elimination** - The Recursive Feature Elimination (or RFE) works by recursively removing attributes and building a model on those attributes that remain.It uses the model accuracy to identify which attributes (and combination of attributes) contribute the most to predicting the target attribute.